ALI-HUP/ALI-HUP/README.md

 ### 🚀 What I Do & What Excites Me
 * **Frontend Engineering:** I specialize in building fast, scalable user interfaces using the React and Next.js ecosystems[cite: 2].
 * **AI-Assisted Development:** I am highly passionate about using AI tools to supercharge my development workflow, optimize build speeds, and write smarter code[cite: 2].
-* **Automation & Workflows:** Big fan of leveraging automation tools (like **n8n**) to connect services, build automated pipelines, and speed up daily tech tasks.
-* **Tech Enthusiast:** I consider myself a Web3 explorer and an edge-tech enthusiast, always keeping an eye on the latest tech trends and frameworks[cite: 2].
+* **Tech Enthusiast:** I consider myself a Web3 explorer and an edge-tech enthusiast, always keeping an eye on the latest tech trends, deployment workflows, and open-source ecosystems[cite: 2].

 ---